vrunm/QA_squad_test/README.md

 # QA_squad_test
+Question Answering on the Squad Dataset

+Question Answering
 Squad Dataset:
 SQuAD 2.0, which is a reading comprehension dataset consisting of questions posed by crowdworkers on a set of Wikipedia articles.
 Furthermore, the